-(i) A post-dispute Arbitration Agreement fully executed by all Parties and that specifies expedited JAMS administration or use of these Rules; or
+(i) A post-dispute Arbitration Agreement fully executed by all Parties specifying JAMS administration or use of any JAMS Rules; or

-(ii) A pre-dispute written contractual provision requiring the Parties to arbitrate the dispute or claim and specifying expedited JAMS administration or use of these Rules or accompanied by the Parties' agreement that the Arbitration shall be administered by JAMS under these Rules; or
+(ii) A pre-dispute written contractual provision requiring the Parties to arbitrate the employment dispute or claim and specifying JAMS administration or use of any JAMS Rules or that the Parties agree shall be administered by JAMS; or

-(iii) A written confirmation of an oral agreement of the Parties to participate in an arbitration conducted pursuant to these Rules; or (iv) The Respondent's failure to timely object to JAMS administration, where the parties' Arbitration Agreement does not specify JAMS administration or JAMS Rules; or
+(iii) A written confirmation of an oral agreement of all Parties to participate in an Arbitration administered by JAMS or conducted pursuant to any JAMS Rules; or (iv) The Respondent's failure to timely object to JAMS administration, where the Parties' Arbitration Agreement does not specify JAMS administration or JAMS Rules; or

-(v) A copy of a court order compelling arbitration at JAMS.
+(v) A copy of a court order compelling Arbitration at JAMS.

-(b) The issuance of the Commencement Letter confirms that the requirements for commencement have been met, that JAMS has received the payments required under the applicable fee schedule, and that the Claimant has provided JAMS with contact information for all Parties together with evidence that the Demand for Arbitration has been served on all Parties.
+(b) The issuance of the Commencement Letter confirms that requirements for commencement have been met, that JAMS has received all payments required under the applicable fee schedule and that the Claimant has provided JAMS with contact information for all Parties together with evidence that the Demand for Arbitration has been served on all Parties.

-(c) If a Party that is obligated to arbitrate in accordance with subparagraph (a) of this Rule fails to agree to participate in the Arbitration process, JAMS shall confirm in writing that Party's failure to respond or participate and, pursuant to Rule 22, the Arbitrator, once appointed, shall schedule, and provide appropriate notice of, a Hearing or other opportunity for the Party demanding the Arbitration to demonstrate its entitlement to relief.
+(c) If a Party that is obligated to arbitrate in accordance with subparagraph (a) of this Rule fails to agree to participate in the Arbitration process, JAMS shall confirm in writing that Party's failure to respond or participate, and, pursuant to Rule 19, the Arbitrator, once appointed, shall schedule, and provide appropriate notice of, a Hearing or other opportunity for the Party demanding the Arbitration to demonstrate its entitlement to relief.

 (d) The date of commencement of the Arbitration is the date of the Commencement Letter but is not intended to be applicable to any legal requirement, such as the statute of limitations; any contractual limitations period; or any claims notice requirement.
-The term "commencement," as used in this Rule, is intended only to pertain to the operation of this and other rules (such as Rules 3, 13 and 31).
+The term "commencement," as used in this Rule, is intended only to pertain to the operation of this and other Rules (such as Rules 3, 13(a), 17(a) and 31(a)).